masudalimran/-MevnApp02/README.md

 >Issued Found
 ## Solved
-Pagination solved by uplooking vuetify documentation
+Pagination solved by uplo0king vuetify documentation Added mixin to create global currency formatter localstorage used for cart functions
 ## Unsolved
 Read More button unsolved - issue with parsing id in v-dialog
+Autofocus on cart page to vue quantity counter arrows - has issue

 >ChangeLog
-* 10/18/2021 - Finished Category fetch from 'vuex' getters and actions
+* 10/17/2021 - Finished Category fetch from 'vuex' getters and actions
 * 11/18/2021 - Added Header Portion
+* 11/21/2021 - Finished designing cart